 Cats pretty much go where they want to.
 You could screen the porch in or try some of the mentioned products.
-Actually though do you want to be someone who cats don't like?
-It is s form of flattery when they like you.

 Cats don't like anything citrus so maybe some citrus rinds placed on the entry portions or citrus spray but it needs to be renewed every couple of days.
 They'll soon decide they don't want to visit your porch anymore because of the smell.
 But, as another poster mentioned, the kitties coming on your porch is indeed a sign of flattery ;-)

 Rather than shoot them with a pellet gun, buy a little water pistol.
 Cats don't like water.
 Lot less invasive.
 But works.
 Owner of 4 inside cats.
 Good luck.
 Connie